 Feedback from ACCA members suggests that previous year’s RTI submission will be considered for the furlough scheme

 As most practitioners will be aware, there has been much debate about the position of directors in furlough under the Coronavirus Job Retention Scheme (CJRS).
-One of the sticking points is around annual payrolls.
+One of the sticking points was around annual payrolls.

 Many companies with owner-manager directors may have the director on a basic salary that is processed once a year on an annual payroll scheme, typically on 31 March each year.